greenbagels/greenbagels.github.io/_posts/2021-04-14-discrete-symmetries.markdown

-The Standard Model of particle physics is built upon Quantum Field Theory, a relativistic extension of quantum mechanics that considers the fundamental physical entities to be quantum fields, with particles corresponding to excitations of these fields.
+The Standard Model of particle physics is built upon Quantum Field Theory, a relativistic extension of quantum mechanics that considers the fundamental physical entities of nature to be quantum fields, with particles corresponding to excitations of these fields.
 The three fundamental forces of nature described by the Standard Model &mdash; the strong, weak, and electromagnetic forces &mdash; are each described by their own individual quantum field theories.
 During the early